tinify/magento1-plugin/README.md

 and open *System -> Magento Connect -> Magento Connect Manager*.
 Paste the extension key to install the extension.

 After installation, go to *System -> Configuration -> Image Optimization*, and enter your TinyPNG API Key.
 Flush the images cache to start compressing.

 ## Contact us

 Got questions or feedback?
 Let us know!
 Contact us at support@tinypng.com.

-## Information for plugin contributors
+## Information for contributors

+You will need to have the following prerequisites to make changes to the code.

 * PHP 5.4 or newer.
 * MySQL 5.4 or newer (integration tests).
-* Magento 1.8.0.0 or newer.
+* Magento 1.8.0 or newer.
-* phpunit 4.8 or newer.
+* PHPUnit 4.8 or newer.

 ### Running the unit tests